 Invoices that usually do not contain PHI are the ordinary operating expenses of a healthcare organization.
 Examples include janitorial services, generic medical supplies stocked for general use, rent, utilities, copier leases, office software subscriptions, and equipment purchases that do not identify any individual patient.
 A surgical glove order for inventory is generally just an AP document — though those routine supply invoices still carry their own complexity when AP needs to verify pricing against GPO contract tiers.
 A bill for a named patient's implant used in a specific procedure may not be.

 The presence of a patient name alone is not the whole test.
-A name becomes much more sensitive when it appears alongside treatment detail, service dates, prescription information, test information, account balances for care, or other payment-for-care data.
+A name becomes much more sensitive when it appears alongside treatment detail, service dates, prescription information, test information, account balances for care, or other payment-for-care data, including fields teams may capture when moving patient billing statements into Excel.
 That combination is what usually turns an otherwise routine invoice into one that needs HIPAA controls.

 For day-to-day triage, AP does not need to send every healthcare invoice to compliance.
 A workable rule is: